bezosonfleek/AWS-Cloud-Projects/Cloud-Migration/README.md

 5. Go directly to the VM's Hardware tab, select the placeholder Hard Disk, click Detach, and then click Remove to wipe it out entirely.

 6. **Add the Cloud-Init Drive:** Still in the Hardware tab of VM 1000, click **Add** and select **Cloud-Init Drive**.
-Set the storage pool to `local-lvm` and click **Add**.
+Set the storage pool to `local-lvm` (or whichever storage pool holds your VM disks) and click **Add**.
+The device will appear in your hardware list as something like `ide0` or `sata0` with a type of `cloudinit`.
 This device is required for automated guest provisioning — it injects SSH keys, user credentials, and network configuration into the VM at first boot without manual console interaction.

+### Step 2a: Configure Cloud-Init Credentials

+With the Cloud-Init Drive now attached, navigate to the **Cloud-Init** tab of VM 1000 to set the login credentials that will be baked into the virtual configuration drive before first boot.

+1. Double-click the **User** line, type your desired username (e.g., `ubuntu` or `admin`), and click **OK**.
+2. Double-click the **Password** line, type your secure password, and click **OK**.
+3. **Critical:** Click the **Regenerate Image** button at the top of the Cloud-Init tab.
+This compiles your username, password, and any configured SSH keys into the attached `cloudinit` drive.
+Without this step, the credentials are not written to the device and the VM will boot with no valid login.

 ### Step 3: Run the Block Storage Import